January – March 1984

 February 8th The Service The Royal Hotel Guildford

 Local-ish gig.
-This venue is now a posh Chinese restaurant.
+This venue is now a up market Chinese restaurant.

 February 9th The Service The Greyhound Fulham.